grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Hemi nodded.

-Percy slipped down the ladder and tapped Chips on the shoulder.
-"Chips, I think it would be good if you joined Gregory in the bottom of the boat.
-And bring a welding rig down there with you...just in case."

-"If you're fuckin' staying in this room, I'm happy to go somewhere else."
-Chips went forward toward the cargo hold to find her welding rig.

-Percy sat in the seat vacated by Chips and glanced at the empty radar scope to make sure it remained empty.
+Percy sat in the sonar seat and glanced at the empty radar scope to make sure it remained empty.
 She put the sonar headphones on and turned the directional control until she could hear the soft buzz of the _Gnat_'s electric motor.
 Shakes was lining up directly behind the _Prospect_, slightly deeper and with more speed.
 She could follow his progress with a fair amount of precision through the sonar and its range finder.
 But he disappeared for a minute when he moved into their wake where the sonar could not hear anything.
 In another minute she expected to hear the _Gnat_ directly underneath the _Prospect_.

 [//]: # (----- invisible character break)